ematsumiya/linux/Documentation/networking/dns_resolver.rst

  (*) Dns query support for AFSDB resource record.

-This code is extracted from the CIFS filesystem.
+This code is extracted from the SMBFS filesystem.

 Compilation